jsuereth/scala-arm/src/jekyll/usage.md

 }
 {% endhighlight %}

-The mechanism for using Delimted Continuations is outlines in more detail on the [Delimited Continuations and ARM](continuations.html) page.
+The mechanism for using Delimited Continuations is outlines in more detail on the [Delimited Continuations and ARM](continuations.html) page.